lenardcarroll/2DXYZPlotVideo.py/README.md

 R = (3z+20)r/20

 The bigger the distance between two atom types are, the bigger the size difference.
 Although the above is to determine the change in the atom size as the z value changes, all the sizes are also multiplied by the value (19.6/6.4)<sup>2 = 9.
-This is since the default plot size is 6.4x4.8, and readjusting the plot size to 19.6x14.4 meant that points had to increase by (19.6/6.4)<sup>2.
+This is since the default plot size is 6.4x4.8 inches<sup>2, and readjusting the plot size to 19.6x14.4 inches<sup>2 meant that the points had to increase by (19.6/6.4)<sup>2.
 If you want to change the plot size (make it bigger or smaller), then you'll have to change the following:
 ```
 ax.scatter(x.iloc[i],y.iloc[i],c=col[i],s=size[i]*int(((19.2/6.4))**2),edgecolors='black',marker='o',lw=2)
 plt.legend(handles=[eval(atom_labels(i)) for i in atom_types],bbox_to_anchor=(1,1), loc="upper left",fontsize=20)